10 Unmissable Things To Do In Colmar At Night

 If you are Catholic and visiting Colmar during Christmas, attending Midnight Mass in the eight hundred-year-old church is a wonderful experience.
 And even if you are not religious, visiting the magnificent Saint Martin's Church is a must.

 When most people think about going shopping in France, they think of big name designers and expensive stores, but you won't find much of that in Colmar.
-Here you will find more handmade crafts, local works of art, and cute boutique shops.
+Here you will find more handmade crafts, local works of art, and cute boutiques.
 And the best time to visit the shops is in the early evening.

 During the day these shops can be very busy with tourists that have come for only one day in Colmar, but in the evening you don't have to fight the crowds.
 You can take your time and check out an entire shop without bumping into anyone.
 It is very calming when wandering through shops at night in this lovely town.